Published by: Ingrid King. Last Updated on: July 22, 2023 by Crystal Uys

 This stuff always seems to come in clusters.
-This post wasn’t going to be about petting aggression, not even after I spent some time counseling the first foster about why his cat was biting him.
-This post wasn’t going to be about petting aggression, even after I spent more time counseling the second foster.
-This post wasn’t going to be about petting aggression, even after I worked with the adopter, having the same issue.
+I spent some time counseling the first foster about why his cat was biting him.
+I spent even more time counseling the second foster.
+Then I worked with the adopter who had the same issue.
 It finally took Jackson Galaxy’s My Cat From Hell on Animal Planet doing an episode where every cat bit his or her person, for me to see the, ah, cat scratches on the wall.
 Or bites on my arm.

 Most people know how sensitive a cat’s whiskers are, and wouldn’t be rough with that spot on their faces.
 What people don’t realize is that while the muzzle contains the greatest number of whiskers, cats actually have them all over their bodies, on their paws, head, back… They’re smaller and finer, so not as easily seen, but if you look closely, they’re there.